piotrpolak/pepiscms/README.md

 ## Some history

 PepisCMS was started in 2007 as a coursework project.
-Shortly after its first release the system was serving several production websites and CRM systems.
+Shortly after its first release the system was implemented to serve a couple of production websites and CRM systems.

-[CodeIgniter](https://codeigniter.com/) was picked as the application framework, back then there were few serious PHP frameworks available and CodeIgniter was a reasonable choice.
+[CodeIgniter](https://codeigniter.com/) was picked as the application framework.
+At the time there were few serious PHP frameworks available and CodeIgniter seemed to be a reasonable choice.

-During its lifespan, PepisCMS has been fluently ported from version CI 1.5.4 to 3.1+.
+During project's lifespan, PepisCMS has been fluently ported from CodeIgniter version CI 1.5.4 to 3.1+.
 One should be aware that using a *pre-PSR* framework implies that all the implementation is tightly coupled to the framework libraries.

-As 2018, the project is **fully functional** and **well tested**.
-Some automatic tests were added as well (PHPUnit for core components and Behat for smoke tests).
 Due to the minimal footprint and literally no overhead of the framework, project built on top of PepisCMS are really fast.

-As PepisCMS 1.0.0 the support for [Composer dependency management](https://getcomposer.org/) has been implemented.
-Additionally some of the code has been rewritten in the PSR style and benefits from PSR class autoloading.
-Version 1.0.0 plays well both with PHP5 and PHP7.

-*There are no plans to migrate PepisCMS to CodeIgniter 4 - it is not about the efforts - CI4 is rather a new framework than just an upgrade.*
+*There are no plans to migrate PepisCMS to use CodeIgniter 4 as the framework introduced backward incompatible changes.*